TV Tropes Needs Your Help

 The protagonist, Maxim Kammerer, is stranded on the After the End Crapsack World

-of Saraksh, where the atmosphere has such enormous optical refraction, that the horizon seems to bend upwards
+of Saraksh where the atmosphere has such enormous refraction index that the horizon seems to bend upwards

 .
-After an atomic war, the planet is divided into several surviving rump empires.
+After a nuclear war, the planet is divided into several surviving rump empires.
 And all of them seem to be competing over who can be the most evil.
 The empire where he lands practices Mind Control

 on the unwashed masses and Fantastic Racism

 against those who can withstand their Mind Control methods.
 At first Maxim seems a bit of a Fish out of Temporal Water

 , just trying to get back home and unable to comprehend the nature of what's happening around him, taking the propoganda at face value.
 He proceeds to uncover the truth

 and tries to improve the situation.
 How well he succeeds is debatable.

 Various Action Adventure

 tropes are played with and deconstructed, including but not limited to Mighty Whitey